cdosoftei/nanos/trace-utilities/readme.md

     with the format shown above.

   * #### function
     The function tracer only interposes function entries.
-This mode can currently only be enabled by modifying the `ftrace_enable()` function in `src/unix/ftrace.c`, replacing
+While obviously not as useful for measuring function overheads, this mode creates less overhead and does still provide a full list of all functions invokes.
+It can currently only be enabled by modifying the `ftrace_enable()` function in `src/unix/ftrace.c`, replacing

     ```